-Soomaa’s unique landscapes, bogs, floodplain meadows, and dunes provide new and surprising experiences every season.
-Soomaa’s most distinctive feature is what the inhabitants of the local villages usually refer to as the “fifth season”.
-According to the villagers, they have the four seasons of spring, summer, autumn and winter, but also a fifth season of high water.
+Soomaa, with its unique landscape, bogs, flood-meadows, and dunes, is new and unexpected in every season.
+Soomaa’s most distinctive feature is what the inhabitants of the local villages refer to as the ‘fifth season’: in addition to spring, summer, autumn, and winter, they have the high water season.